 - Grouse Mountain is family-friendly, with special events for kids.

 - Local wildlife such as bears, wolves, owls, and other birds are common sights.

 - The Grouse Grind is a fairly difficult, steep hike and includes 2,830 steps.
 The trail goes only one way (up!), so be prepared with sturdy shoes and water, and check ahead for weather-related trail closures.

 - Most activities are included in the price of admission.

 Grouse Mountain is located in North Vancouver, across the Burrard Inlet and Vancouver Harbour from downtown.
 To get there by car, take Highway 99 north across the Lions Gate Bridge, exit in North Vancouver to Marine Drive, then turn left up Capilano Road.
-The SeaBus and bus No. 236 can also be taken from downtown Vancouver.
-The Grouse Grind is only open during daylight hours, between May and October.
+A complimentary shuttle runs from downtown Vancouver, as does the SeaBus and bus No. 236.
+Once there, you can ride the Grouse Mountain Skyride or hike the Grouse Grind to the summit.

 When to Get There